puruhirave/Synchronous-Bounded-Buffer/README.md

 * In classical Producer-Consumer problem, if consumer wants to read data from shared memory like fixed length resource buffer, the Consumer cannot read data before the data is produced by Producer.
 And the Producer cannot overwrite data before the data is consumed by Consumer.
 It requires signaling mechanism for both Consumer and Producer.
 * Also if multiple Producers writing data and multiple Consumer reading data from shared Buffer then there is always race for data.
 And also it requires proper ordering of read/write operation.

-This problem can be solved by using two Semaphores one is for Producer with Max length and one for Consumer with Zero length.
+This problem can be solved by using 2 Semaphores.
+One is for Producer with Max length and one for Consumer with Zero length.

 ## Shared resources
 ```C